indiqusdocs/apiculus/docs/Subscribers/ToolsandUtilities/ManagingSSHKeysandKeyPairs.md

 ---
 # Managing SSH Keys and Key Pairs for Linux Instances

-Apiculus Cloud Console allows you to create secure shell connections to Instances in your account by using SSH keys, in addition to using Instance passwords.
-Passwords, due to their very nature, can easily be compromised.
-On the other hand, SSH keys are encrypted signatures that function only when there’s a match between their public and private components.
+The Apiculus Cloud Console allows you to create secure shell connections to Instances in your account by using SSH keys, in addition to using Instance passwords.
+Since passwords can be easily compromised, SSH keys provide a more secure alternative.
+These keys function as encrypted signatures and work only when their public and private components match.
 ## Managing SSH Keys

-SSH keys can be managed from the **Tools and Utilities > SSH Key Pairs** section on the main navigation panel.
+SSH keys can be managed from the **Tools and Utilities > SSH Key Pairs** section in the main navigation panel.
 You can create SSH keys by two methods:
 - New Cloud SSH KEY
 - UPLOAD A PUBLIC KEY